WhineyMonkey10/random_profile_generator/README.md

       4. Upload the file to your chosen coding editing software

-      5. Run the code, use the terminal at the begining
+      5. Run the file 'run.py', use the terminal at the begining

 ![download](https://user-images.githubusercontent.com/71403599/166504880-1d9a484e-f525-4b97-ba94-cbbe74c7a6f2.png)